moreh-dev/moreh-2024docs-test/Overview.md

 Currently, common AI frameworks used with NVIDIA require AI engineers to manually adjust parallelization based on the model's size, complexity, and the available GPU size or cluster.
 This process is time-consuming, often taking several weeks.

 - The MoAI Platform provides Advanced Parallelization through the Moreh AI compiler, which optimally utilizes GPU resources based on the specific AI model and GPU cluster size.
-- With MoAI Platform’s Advanced Parallelization, the setup and deployment time for AI models, which typically takes weeks, can be reduced to just 2-3 days.
+- With MoAI Platform’s Advanced Parallelization, the setup and deployment time for AI models, typically weeks long, can be  dramatically reduced to approximately 2-3 days.

 Copyright © 2024 Moreh Corporation